cskyan/cskyan.github.io/teaching.md

 permalink: /teaching/
 ---

-This page serves as a directory for the courses I have taught, which is freely available to current students, alumni of my classes, and any other interested observers.
+This page serves as a directory for the courses I have taught.

 <hr style="clear:both;visibility: hidden;" />